progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	[master 97031e5] Adding git-svn instructions to the README 1 files changed, 1 insertions(+), 1 deletions(-)

-Następnie, musisz wypchnąć zmiany.
-Zauważ jak to zmienia sposób w jaki pracujesz w Subversion - możesz wprowadzić kilka commitów bez dostępu do sieci, a potem wychnąć je wszystkie w jednym momencie do serwera Subversion.
+Następnie, powinieneś wypchnąć zmiany.
+Zauważ jak to zmienia sposób w jaki pracujesz w Subversion - możesz wprowadzić kilka commitów bez dostępu do sieci, a potem wypchnąć je wszystkie w jednym momencie do serwera Subversion.
 Aby wypchnąć na serwer Subversion, uruchamiasz komendę `git svn dcommit`:

 <!-- Next, you need to push your change upstream.
 Notice how this changes the way you work with Subversion — you can do several commits offline and then push them all at once to the Subversion server.
 To push to a Subversion server, you run the `git svn dcommit` command: -->